 We have started to work our away into designing the interior of each room in our new home.
 The layout obviously is already there, but this is the fun part when we actually put the pieces together to create the look and feel we are going for.

-We normally start by finding plenty of rooms that we love.
-We then take bits and pieces from each room and make our room vision.
+We normally start by finding photos of rooms that we love.
+We then take bits and pieces from each room and create our own vision.
 Mood boards are great for taking inspirational pieces from different places and putting them all together.
-This will help you visualize how each piece will fit together.
+This helps visualize how each piece will fit together.

-For our new build, we are visualizing a kitchen with a clean modern feel with some touches of texture and warmth.
+For our new build, we are visualizing a kitchen with a clean modern feel and some touches of texture and warmth.
 Keep reading and you will see what I’m talking about.